Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Krylov spread via unitary dynamics

-There is no issue in regions I and II for $h = -2J$, as This can be shown either by taking the limit $h\rightarrow -2J$ in Eq.~\eqref{eq:15.1} or by setting $h = -2J$ in Eq.~\eqref{eq:15}.
-For regions III and VI, the value at $h=-2J$ is $1/2$.
-As we can see in Figs.~\ref{fig:2} and \ref{fig:4}, the spread is continuous across the domain --- This seems to be a characteristic of the spread for this type of non-Hermitian systems, see, e.g., Ref.~\cite{guerra2025correlationskrylovspreadnonhermitian}.
-However, the derivatives of $\mathcal{C}_\Omega$ with respect to $h$ (or $\gamma)$ display the following behavior: if we start in Region I (i.e., the $\mathcal{PT}$-symmetric phase) with $h = -2J$, (see Fig.~\ref{fig:4}b in red), the first derivative with respect to $\gamma$ is
+This can be shown either by taking the limit $h\rightarrow -2J$ in Eq.~\eqref{eq:15.1} or by setting $h = -2J$ in Eq.~\eqref{eq:15}.
+For regions III and VI, the value of $\mathcal{C}_\Omega$ tends to $1/2$ in the limit $h\to -2J$, where $|\gamma|\to 2J$ in these regions (see Fig,~\ref{fig:1}a).
+As we can see in Figs.~\ref{fig:2} and \ref{fig:4}, the spread is continuous across the entire domain of regions I-VI (Fig,~\ref{fig:1}a)---this appears to be a characteristic of the spread for this type of non-Hermitian systems, see, e.g., Ref.~\cite{guerra2025correlationskrylovspreadnonhermitian}.

+However, the derivatives of $\mathcal{C}_\Omega$ with respect to $h$ or $\gamma$ display singular behavior.
+If we start in Region I (i.e., the $\mathcal{PT}$-symmetric phase) with $h = -2J$ (blue curve in Fig.~\ref{fig:4}a), the first derivative with respect to $\gamma$ is

 and it diverges at $\abs{\gamma} = 2J$.
 For any other point of Region I with $h\neq -2J$, the second derivative with respect to $\gamma$ is